IP Guidance

 The Tokyo District Court has four IP divisions and the Osaka District Court has two IP divisions.
 One bench consists of three judges in a main action.
 The IP High Court has four ordinary divisions and one Special Division (Grand Panel), the latter of which consists of five judges including four presiding judges of each of the divisions.
 The Supreme Court is the final court to hear appeals from the IP High Court.
 However, the Supreme Court has broad discretion as to whether to accept a petition for acceptance of final appeal from parties for discretional review (jokoku juri moshitate), unless there is a ground for mandatory review of appeal (jokoku), such as a violation of the Constitution.

-A patent holder or exclusive licensee who registers a license in the patent register at the JPO (Senyo Jisshikensha) can file a lawsuit seeking an injunction and compensation for damages.
-A non-registered exclusive licensee (Dokusenteki Tsujo Jisshikensha) can claim compensation for its own damages.
+A patent holder or an exclusive licensee duly registered in the JPO patent register (Senyo Jisshikensha) have legal standings to bring a lawsuit seeking injunctive relief and damages.
+By contrast, an unregistered exclusive licensee (Dokusenteki Tsujo Jisshikensha) is limited to claiming compensation for its own damages.

 A party is free to have a legal representation in the Japanese civil procedures.
 In practice, however, it is common to have attorneys-at-law (Bengoshi) legally represent patent infringement cases.
 It is also common that patent attorneys (Benrishi) work together with attorneys-at law and these patent attorneys can co-represent patent infringement cases together with the said attorneys-at-law, provided that such patent attorneys have passed the Specific Infringement Lawsuit Counsel Examination.